ajaygtm/Moneyballing-Bank-Marketing/feature engineering/README.md

 #### Cost Sensitive Learning:

 This deals with the cost associated with misclassifying observations.
 We are concerned about **false positives** and **false negatives.** There is no cost penalty associated with True Positive and True Negatives since they are correctly identified.
-In our case, we are giving **more penalty to the False Negative than the False Positive.** The reason is, the bank can’t afford to lose a customer who is willing to subscribe to term deposit. ***Losing a sure customer*** will be a severe problem to the marketing campaign.
-But the bank can afford some false positives, since the money and work associated with those false positives is not a serious problem to them comparitively.
+In our case, we are giving **more penalty to the False Negative than the False Positive.** The reason is, the bank can’t afford to lose a customer who is willing to subscribe to term deposit. ***Losing a sure customer is a severe problem*** to the marketing campaign.
+But ***the bank can afford some false positives***, since the money and work associated with those false positives is not a serious problem to them comparitively.